Energy in Myanmar: Oil and gas

+In 2015, Myanmar had four offshore natural gas producing fields, with the earliest Yadana field starting production in 1999.
+Onshore gas producing was older with the Mann field running since 1970.
+Gas pipelines with stakeholders from Korea, Thailand, India, China and the Myanma Oil and Gas Enterprise (MOGE).
+As a net gas exporter, Myanmar supplied gas to China and Thailand due to limited domestic consumption.

+The longest of these pipelines, the Sino-Myanmar pipelines, became a point of focus for both sides to gain support from or leverage against Chinese interests in the 2021 Myanmar civil war, being increasingly caught between combatants.

 Wind energy

 Myanmar's Department of Renewable Energy and Hydropower Plants is prioritising the development of solar and wind energy.
-Rakhine State, Tanintharyi and Ayeyarwaddy regions have been identified as sites with strong wind power potential.
+Rakhine State, Tanintharyi and Ayeyarwady regions have been identified as sites with strong wind power potential.
 However, solar energy potential is higher compared to that of wind energy in Myanmar.

-Myanmar is developing its first wind power plant in Chaung Thar, Ayeyarwaddy Region, through a 30 MW wind power project it is undertaking with China's Three Gorges Corporation.
+Myanmar is developing its first wind power plant in Chaung Thar, Ayeyarwady Region, through a 30 MW wind power project it is undertaking with China's Three Gorges Corporation.
+As of 2023, there was no wind power connected to the electricity grid.